TheTarr/OS_project/README.md

  The files in each folder is the final version we submitted.

  I didn't find a runnable file online when I was doing this homework so I uploded my version.
-I hope it help you well ^_^
+If you're searching for help like me at that time, I hope this finds you well ^_^

 # The commands you need to execute each phase